 Up 30.2 percent from the July 2007 peak

-Over the same period last year prices were up 2.6 percent month-over-month and year-over-year prices were up 12.9 percent.
+Last year at this time prices were down 0.3 percent month-over-month and year-over-year prices were up 12.9 percent.

 October market stats were published by the NWMLS today.
 Home prices were basically flat from September, and inventory dropped a bit but was up dramatically from 2017.
 Sales continued to slip from last year as well.
 September’s year-over-year listing growth was an all-time record at 68 percent, but October’s 86 percent blew that out of the water…

 Home sales volume was down considerably from a year ago in both King and Snohomish County last month, dipping over 16 percent in both counties.
 Meanwhile, the number of homes on the market began the usual seasonal declines, but were still up 83 percent in King County and 63 percent in Snohomish.
 Foreclosures are still very rare, although the number of notices did tick up a bit month-over-month.